Zoltanar/Happy-Reader/Goals-Latest.md

 ﻿# For Latest Committed
 ## Future Features
 #### Translation
-- Make mouseover dictionary tooltip nicer and remove Jisho API
+- Make mouseover dictionary tooltip nicer
 - option to do this automatically: remove translations from cache if not used recently or originally cached too long ago.
 - apply translate stage 4 to pre-romaji
 #### Filters